Leonardo da Vinci Airport

 The nearest port to Rome is at Civitavecchia, about 80km north of town.
 Ferries sail here from Barcelona and Tunis, as well as Sicily and Sardinia.
-Check www.traghettiweb.it for route details, prices, and to book.
+Check www.traghettiweb.it for route details, prices and bookings.

 Bookings can also be made at the Termini-based Agenzie 365, at travel agents or directly at the port.

-Long-distance national and international buses use Autostazione Tiburtina.
+Long-distance national and international buses use Autostazione Tibus.
 Get tickets at the bus station or at travel agencies.

 From the bus station, cross under the overpass for the Tiburtina train station, where you can pick up metro line B and connect with Termini for onward buses, trains and metro line A.